 How to Perform Maintenance on Dehumidifiers

-Many dehumidifiers have a high consumption of electricity, being twice the one of a normal refrigerator.
-The value can be of up to ten percent of the whole electricity bill.
-If you want to maintain your device at maximum performance and efficiency, there are ways to do this and save on your electricity bills.
+Many dehumidifiers consume a high amount of electricity, perhaps even twice that of a normal refrigerator.
+The value of this can be of up to ten percent of your entire electricity bill.
+If you want to maintain your device at maximum performance and efficiency and save on your electricity bills, there are ways to do so.

 1. Keep the Machine Away from Walls

-The first thing you can do is to keep a distance of at least six inches from any wall, for ensuring a good flow of air (intake and exhaust).
-A good airflow is recommended for a maximum efficiency of a dehumidifier.
+The first thing you can do is to keep a dehumidifier at least six inches from any wall, to ensure a good flow of air (both intake and exhaust).
+Good airflow is recommended for the maximum efficiency of a dehumidifier.
 If there is something obstructing the airflow, the machine could be working on low performance and could end up overheating.
-Another important measure to take is keeping windows and doors closed as much as possible in the area where the device functions.
-If you let them open for a longer time, the device can absorb moisture from the outside and take it indoors.
+Another important point is to keep windows and doors closed as much as possible, in the area where the device functions.
+If you leave them open for too long while the device is working, it can absorb moisture from outside.

 2. Properly Adjust the Humidistat

-If you set a too low value for the humidistat, the device will function continuously and extract all the moisture from the air.
-However, this is not required.
-It is enough for the device to extract only fifty percent of the humidity.
-The air will feel comfortable at this setting.
-A too low setting can lead to obtaining a dry air and the machine will work hard for extended periods of time.
-In order to check the humidity level for the air in your rooms, you should acquire a hygrometer.
+If you set the humidistat too low, the device will function continuously and extract all the moisture from the air.
+However, this is not necessary.
+It is enough for the device to extract only fifty percent of the humidity and generally, the air will feel comfortable at this setting.
+Too low a setting can make the air dry, as well as have the machine work hard for extended periods of time.
+In order to check the humidity level of the air in your rooms, you should acquire a hygrometer.

-3. The Filter Must Be Washed or Replaced Whenever It Is Required
+3. The Filter must be Washed or Replaced Whenever is Required

 The majority of dehumidifiers include filters that are meant for reducing dust and allergens.
-When they are dirty, these filters must be washed if they are washable, or replaced if they are made for one time use.
-In general, filters must be washed or replaced one a year.
-But, every manufacturer has its own schedule for this.
-All you have to do is check these recommendations and follow them accordingly.
+When they are dirty, these filters must be washed (if they are washable), or replaced (if they are made for one time use).
+In general, filters should be washed or replaced once a year.
+But every manufacturer has their own recommendations for this.
+All you have to do is check the manual and follow the instructions accordingly.

 4. Clean the Tank Once in a While

-Emptying a tank is not the same thing with cleaning it.
-You must not let the tank become the proper environment for mildew or mold.
-When mildew and mold thrive in a tank, the tank can be the source of mildew and mold in your air.
+Emptying a tank is not the same thing as cleaning it.
+You must not let the tank become the perfect environment for mildew or mold.
+When mildew and mold thrive in a tank, it can be the source of mildew and mold in your air.
 Ironically, the device that is meant for keeping the air free of mildew and mold will become the one that generates these two agents.

-Such a situation can be avoided by using soap, water and a disinfectant.
-A monthly cleaning of the tank should be sufficient.
-If there is a drain hose involved, it should be verified on a monthly basis, for avoiding and blockages.
+Such a situation can be avoided by using soap, water and a light disinfectant.
+Monthly cleaning of the tank should be sufficient.
+If there is a drain hose involved, it should be checked on a monthly basis, in order to avoid blockages from occuring.